Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Architecture Models

-The set of architectural options for a decentralised model is typically more complicated than for a centralised model.
-For example, instead of the ADS being maintained centrally by the FMI, the ADS could be maintained by a combination of both the FMI and the broker-dealers, using both distributed data and decentralised processing.
-Overall synchronisation could potentially be facilitated via emerging technologies such as distributed ledger technology (DLT) \cite{uk-gov-dlt-beyond-blockchain}, where a system of distributed ledger nodes acting together can provide a single source of truth among multiple parties.
-DTCC is one of the post-trade market infrastructures that is exploring the potential to leverage DLT as a pivotal piece of technology that may help bring about new efficiencies in clearing and settlement \cite{dtcc-progress-report-otc, dtcc-project-ion}.
+The set of architectural options for a decentralized model is typically more complicated than for a centralized model.
+For example, instead of the ADS being maintained centrally by the FMI, the ADS could be maintained by a combination of both the FMI and the broker-dealers, using both distributed data and decentralized processing.
+Overall synchronization could potentially be facilitated via emerging technologies such as distributed ledger technology (DLT)\cite{uk-gov-dlt-beyond-blockchain},where a system of distributed ledger nodes acting together can provide a single source of truth among multiple parties.
+The Depository Trust \& Clearing Corporation is one of the post-trade market infrastructures that is exploring the potential to leverage DLT as a pivotal piece of technology that may help bring about new efficiencies in clearing and settlement \cite{dtcc-progress-report-otc, dtcc-project-ion}.

-Migrating from a centralised model to a decentralised model would involve significant infrastructure changes, but such a journey can also be viewed as a series of incremental stepping-stones.
-Figure 2 illustrates four of the options that can be viewed as different adoption scenarios along a long-term journey of increasing integration with an ADS and with DLT:
+Migrating from a centralized model to a decentralized model would involve significant infrastructure changes, but such a journey can also be viewed as a series of incremental stepping-stones.
+Figure 2 illustrates four of the options that can be viewed as different adoption scenarios along a long-term journey of increasing integration with an ADS and with DLT, ie, the first three scenarios are interim states and the fourth scenario is the end state.

-\begin{itemize} \item {\em Scenario 5} shows a broker-dealer that has not adopted DLT, so it relies on the FMI to host its DLT node on its behalf.
-Similar to Scenario 1 in the previous subsection, the broker-dealer receives CDM business events and transforms them into IDM trade events which are then persisted in its internal data store (this corresponds to an ETL pattern of extracting at Broker-Dealer’s DLT Node hosted at the FMI and then transforming and loading at the broker-dealer).
+\begin{itemize} \item The {\em }“scenario of first interim state using decentralized ADS” shows a broker-dealer that has not adopted DLT and thus relies on the FMI to host its DLT node on its behalf.
+Similar to the “scenario of first interim state using centralized ADS” in the previous subsection, the broker-dealer receives CDM business events and transforms them into IDM trade events, which are then carried through to its internal data store (this corresponds to an ETL pattern of extracting at the “broker-dealer’s DLT node” hosted at the FMI and then transforming and loading at the broker-dealer).
 The IDM business events are then consumed by the broker-dealer’s trade applications.
 The CDM business events are also logged.
-Note there is no local ADS and the trade applications remain unchanged.
+Note that there is no local ADS and the trade applications remain unchanged.
 Reconciliation may be required between the broker-dealer’s internal data store and the CDM business events log.